 The aim of the European Union's ambitious Marine Strategy Framework Directive is to protect more effectively the marine environment across Europe.

-The Commission also produced in 2010 a set of detailed criteria and indicators to help Member States implement the Marine Directive.
+The Commission also produced a set of detailed criteria and methodological standards to help Member States implement the Marine Directive.
 These were revised in 2017 leading to the new Commission Decision on Good Environmental Status.